-Puff Pastry - pre-made and frozen puff pastry from Pepperidge Farms makes this recipe extra easy.
-You will only need half of a sheet for the two tart pans. using puff pastry for the pear tart makes this a flaky easy and elegant dessert.
+Puff Pastry - premade and frozen puff pastry from Pepperidge Farms makes this recipe extra easy.
+You will only need half of a sheet for the two tart pans.
+Making these pear tartlets with puff pastry is great way to serve an easy and elegant dessert.

 If you don't have fresh, no worries, you can used canned, just rinse them first.